dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 18, 2023.md

 Over the past decade, YouTube has grown significantly and Wojcicki has made many advancements in how they distribute ads.
 Last quarter alone, the platform's ad revenue [accounted for 10%](https://abc.xyz/investor/static/pdf/2022Q4_alphabet_earnings_release.pdf?cache=9de1a6b) of Alphabet's total revenue.
 However, the platform has been in a relatively slow growth period recently, notably because of TikTok's popularity.
 YouTube's Chief Product Officer Neal Mohan will be taking over Wojcicki's position as CEO.

 ## Limitations on LLMs
 The limitations of large language model-powered chatbots, such as OpenAI's ChatGPT, are starting to come to life.
+In a [newly published New York Times article,